adam000/tilde-slash-bin/README.md

 ...
 ```

-## git-supaclean
+## git-supa-clean

-`git-supaclean` is when you want your working directory to be really, really
+`git-supa-clean` is when you want your working directory to be really, really
 clean.
 It removes staged, unstaged, and untracked changes to leave your code
 spotless.